-Children are secure and content within the childminder's home because very good relationships are formed.
-The quality of interaction is good and affection is readily given and received.
-The childminder has a good understanding of how to support children in their development, their likes and dislikes and introduces new activities, which interest and excite them.
-For example, the market stall and till is used several times during the inspection to extend children's interest in speaking, naming objects and counting.
-The childminder repeats words and phrases with children to reinforce correct usage and encourages them to name fruit and vegetables as they are placed in the basket.
-As a result, children are confident and develop good skills for their future learning.
+Children are secure and content within the childminder's home because excellent relationships are formed.
+Interaction is outstanding and affection is readily given and received.
+The childminder has a detailed understanding of how to support children in their development, their likes and dislikes, and introduces new activities which interest and excite them.
+For example, she extends children's mathematical knowledge through the addition of different sized clothes to dress a doll.
+The childminder repeats words and phrases with the children to reinforce correct usage and as a result, children are confident and develop good skills for their future learning.

 Children participate in purposeful play and exploration.
-They enjoy an appropriate balance of opportunities to play indoors and outside.
-Adult-led and child-initiated activities foster active learning well and help children to develop in confidence and independence.
-For example, children are very confident and comfortable with the childminder as they self-select activities from a variety of resources at child-level.
-They pull out the basket of bricks and ask their childminder to build with them.
-Children independently unzip the bag to empty the bricks and direct the childminder to place bricks in certain way as they built a tower.
+They enjoy an appropriate balance of opportunities to play indoors and outdoors.
+Adult-led and child-initiated activities significantly enhance active learning well and help children to develop in confidence and independence.
+For example, children are extremely confident and comfortable with the childminder as they self-select activities from a variety of craft resources at child level.
+They select feathers and paint to make a picture to take home to share with parents deciding on the colours to use and the shapes they want to print with.

-Planning covers all areas of learning and provides a good level of challenge for all children.
-Individual planning meets the needs of children well because next steps are identified.
-Planning effectively supports children's learning and development as the childminder observes and assesses progress to inform future planning and identify next steps.
-For example, the childminder introduces colour names to matching games with different sizes of bear.
-She then plans an activity to collect leaves to use in a colour naming game during outdoor sessions on the park.
-The childminder uses supporting guidance documents, such as 'Early Years Outcomes' to clearly identify stages in development and to link experiences together.
-For example, she introduces counting in various activities, such as, singing, small world play and making models with dough.
+Planning covers all areas of learning and provides a very high level of challenge for all children.
+Individual planning meets the needs of the children exceedingly well because next steps are identified.
+Planning robustly supports children's learning and development as the childminder observes and assesses progress to inform future planning and identify next steps.
+The childminder uses supporting documents, such as Early Years Outcomes to clearly identify stages in development and to link experiences together.
+For example, she introduces counting in various activities, such as singing, small world play and making models.
 This enables her to challenge children's understanding and continually strengthen the knowledge they already have.
-The childminder is preparing to carry out the progress check at age two once children have fully settled her into her care.
+The childminder is preparing to carry out the 'progress check at age two', once children have fully settled into her care.
+Children's physical development is encouraged through a variety of activities and experiences in the outdoors.